imabug/EquipTestingSpreadsheets/README.md

 The mammography spreadsheets have the same basic structure, although each is tweaked slightly to reflect differences in QA/QC tests required by each manufacturer.

-MUSCMammoStereotactic.ods is used for stereotactic breast biopsy units
+MUSCMammoStereotactic.xlsx is used for stereotactic breast biopsy units

-MUSCMammoHologic.ods is used for Hologic Selenia systems with Mo and W targets, and can also be used for Hologic systems with the tomosynthesis option (Selenia Dimensions).
+MUSCMammoHologic.xlsx is used for Hologic Selenia systems with Mo and W targets, and can also be used for Hologic systems with the tomosynthesis option (Selenia Dimensions).

-MUSCMammoSiemens.xlsm is used for Siemens Inspiration mammography units.
+MUSCMammoSiemens.xlsx is used for Siemens Inspiration mammography units.
 Major differences include additional sections for W/Rh output measurement and a different method for calculating AGD.

 Mammography workstation monitors
 --------------------------------
-MUSCMammoMonitor.ods is used to for testing of mammography workstation monitors.
+MUSCMammoMonitor.xlsx is used to for testing of mammography workstation monitors.
 The spreadsheet is designed around the procedures for Agfa Impax workstations.

-Currently still in beta status.

 CT
 --
-Used for CT scanners.
-CTDI section is designed to make use of the RTI Electronics CT16 slice probe.
+MUSCCT.xlsx is Used for CT scanners.
+CTDI section is designed to make use of the RTI Electronics CT slice probe.

-MUSCBoneDensity.ods
+MUSCBoneDensity.xlsx
 -------------------
 Used for scatter radiation measurements of bone density units.

 Dental CT
 ---------
-MUSCDentalCT.ods is used for testing cone beam dental CT units.
+MUSCDentalCT.xlsx is used for testing cone beam dental CT units.

 Currently in alpha status